Glenn Dennison: College career and statistics

-Professional Career
+Professional career

 NFL

-Dennison was selected in the 2nd round of the 1984 NFL Draft.
-As a rookie for the New York Jets in 1984, Dennison had 16 catches for 141 yards and 1 touchdown over 9 starts.
+Dennison was selected in the second round of the 1984 NFL draft.
+As a rookie for the New York Jets in 1984, Dennison had 16 catches for 141 yards and one touchdown over nine starts.
 He is a Super Bowl champion as a member of the 1987 Washington Redskins.
 He returned to the Jets for the 1988 season.

 Europe

 In 1989, Dennison signed and played for the Amsterdam Crusaders helping the Crusaders to win the Dutch league Tulip Bowl championship in 1989 and 1990.
-He also helped the Crusaders reach the 1989 Eurobowl championship final, before losing 27-23 to the Legnano Frogs from Italy.
+He also helped the Crusaders reach the 1989 Eurobowl championship final, before losing 27–23 to the Legnano Frogs from Italy.

-Post Football Career

-He now works for FCC Environmental in Plant City, Florida.